-It is recommended that contract awards or amendments to existing contracts be reviewed and approved by members of the organization who did not contribute to the selection of the provider (e.g., management staff).
+It is recommended that contract awards or amendments to existing contracts be reviewed and approved by members of the organisation who did not contribute to the selection of the provider (e.g. management staff).

-Similarly, if the partner organization has an internal audit function, it is recommended that the relevant department/person regularly review compliance with public procurement rules.
+Similarly, if the partner organisation has an internal audit function, it is recommended that the relevant department/person regularly review compliance with public procurement rules or principles.